ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 [IMOD](https://bio3d.colorado.edu/ftp/latestIMOD/RHEL7-64_CUDA8.0)
 download page and get the IMOD version 4.10.42.

-### Software Installation
+#### Software Installation

 Please follow the instructions for all the software packages you downloaded.
-At best you will find the paths to the executables of the downlaoded software in your PATH variable of your linux system.
-If this is not the case you need to adjust the paths to the executables in the "defaults.json" file which you can find in the "configurations" folder.
+At best you will find the paths to the executables of the downlaoded software in your `PATH` variable of your Linux system.
+If this is not the case you need to adjust the paths to the executables in the `defaults.json` file which you can find in the folder `configurations`.

 The keys where the values needs to be adjusted can be found in the general section of the json file and are the following ones: